Pre-order closes at 12 noon on 8/14. Walk-ups available at event. Or try tasty bites from the Pop-Up Vendors. See you on Sunday!

 Set against the rich culinary backdrop of San Francisco and its surroundings, everyday people find meaning in unexpected places, whether it’s foraging as a connection to ancestral experiences, elevating institutional meals with cultural care, or creating third spaces that nourish bodies and hearts.

 Moving between intimate interviews and sweeping cultural commentary, Meals That Made Us, funded by the Center for Asian Amercian Media (CAAM), shows that cooking and eating are evolving traditions that are both connections to the past and the groundwork for new communities.
 Yuji Ishikata, chef at J-Sei, is featured in this documentary.
-Filmmaker Nisha Balaram and featured guessts will join us.
+Filmmaker Nisha Balaram and featured guests will join us.
 Celebrate with us!

-Join us for the community screening of “Meals That Made Us”.
-We are offering two screenings due to anticipated interest.
+Join us for the community screening of

 Donations welcome.
-Suggested donation is $10-$25.

 Nisha Balaram is a documentary filmmaker who brings extensive experience as a producer and director, having worked with organizations such as PBS, the Center for Asian American Media, National Geographic Society, and APIAVote.
 Her work has been featured on PBS VOCES and PBS Vitals, High Country News, Disney+, and Mongabay.